PitarchAlexandre/23-25-C732-NightBuddy/Doc/README.en.md

 <code>php artisan migrate</code>

 <h3>6.
 Insert Data into the Database</h3>
 <p>Copy the SQL file located at <code>Web/public/inserer_donnees.sql</code>, then execute it in your MySQL management tool.
-This will automatically populate the database with the required data.</p>
+This will populate the database with the necessary data to simulate the website's usage.</p>

 <h3>7.
 Development Server</h3>
 <p>Start your local server (e.g., Laragon, XAMPP, LAMP, or any other tool of your choice) to host the application:</p>